 This actually happened to me a few months back and I ended up with a car that was much bigger (and significantly more expensive) than what I actually needed.

-My favorite site to rent a car (in Italy) but also elsewhere, is Discover Cars.
+My favorite site to rent a car in Italy is Discover Cars.
 It’s a comparison site you can use to check the prices of various rental car companies.
-You can check them out here.

 How much does renting a car in Italy cost?

-The real answer is that it can depend on several factors.
+What you need to consider is that the cost of car rental can depend on several factors.

 What time of year it is; where (airport or city?) you’re renting it from; whether or not you’re dropping the car back at the same destination you picked it up from; how old you are (there is often a “Young Driver Surcharge” if you’re between 21 and 24 years old); the kind of car you are getting; and any additions to the basic package (ie additional driver, kids or baby seats etc).